RBI data usage increases by 74% and satellite data up 35% for Farmside rural customers

 Over the past six weeks, the internet landscape has shifted – with digital tools becoming increasingly important for all parts of the nation, including the country.

-Jason Sharp, General Manager of Farmside – New Zealand's leading rural broadband provider, powered by Vodafone – explains how this shift to digital has changed life on farms around Aotearoa.
+Jason Sharp, General Manager of Farmside – New Zealand’s leading rural broadband provider, backed by One NZ – explains how this shift to digital has changed life on farms around Aotearoa.

 “Rural internet usage has skyrocketed as we were all asked to stay indoors and stick to our bubbles, due to COVID-19.
 As I reflect back on what was an incredibly busy period, it was also a turning point for rural communities forced to go online in ways never experienced before.
 I’m proud of what we’ve been able to achieve – but I also see lots of opportunity for the future of the internet in the country.